ricardoparra747/ricardoparra747.github.io/index.md

 modeling tools, bioprocesses with an emphasis on waste management and recovery, as well as, process planning and biotech business development, which are crucial for the vaccine and pharma industry.
-I have strong experience working and leading multidisciplinary teams in Australia, Germany, South East Asia, UK, and Colombia.
+I have strong experience working and leading multidisciplinary teams in Australia, Germany, South East Asia, UK, and Colombia.<align="justify">
   </p>
    <h2>Skills</h2>
   <p>Python (basic), R, Molecular Dynamics, Gaussian, Project management Data analysis, and UNIX commands</p>